RohanSaha2006/AgriInsight/models/README.md

 - The model uses 100 estimators with default parameters
 - Label encoders are created for State, District, Season, and Crop variables

-## Additional Files
+## Related Files
-For model evaluation and recommendations, see:
+The following files containing model outputs are located in the results directory:
-- **model_performance.csv**: Detailed metrics on model performance
+- **results/metrics/model_performance.csv**: Detailed metrics on model performance
-- **crop_recommendations.csv**: Generated crop recommendations by region
+- **results/recommendations/crop_recommendations.csv**: Generated crop recommendations by region